Human Research Protection Program

 These common areas of noncompliance are all related to project management.
 Planning and tracking regulatory activities are as important as designing studies and accurately recording data.
 Make sure that you have appropriate resources to help with project management tasks (e.g., communication with regulatory (research administration) offices, submitting for review, tracking approval and expiration dates, and monitoring study progress.)

-• Do not modify exempt Human Research without prior IRB review and approval except if modifications are minor and will not disqualify the research from an exempt determination.
+- Do not modify exempt Human Research without prior review and approval if modifications may disqualify the research from an exempt determination or may change the applicable exempt category.

 The scope of the modification is either Study Team or Other Parts or Both Study Team and Other Parts.
 If the modification is to change the Principal Investigator, select Other Parts of the study as the scope and, if the old PI will remain on the study team, Study Team.

-• For research that does not require continuing review, the UGA Human Subjects Office will request a Progress Report at intervals appropriate for the research every 1-5 years.
+- For research that does not require continuing review, the UGA Human Research Protection Program will request a Progress Report at intervals appropriate for the research every 1-5 years.

 The 2018 Common Rule does not require continuing review (renewal of approval) for minimal risk research (e.g., research reviewed via Expedited procedure or determined to be Exempt.)
 When continuing review is not required by regulation or policy, UGA will